-We have audited the financial statements of Jewish Family Service of Nashville and Middle Tennessee, Inc. ("JFS") (a nonprofit organization), which comprise the statement of financial position as of June 30, 2023 and the related statements of activities, functional expense and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Jewish Family Service of Nashville and Middle Tennessee, Inc. ("JFS") (a nonprofit organization), which comprise the statements of financial position as of June 30, 2024 and 2023, and the related statements of activities, functional expense and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of JFS as of June 30, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of JFS as of June 30, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.